Photo caption: My big screen debut as a Zombie extra in The Dead Can't Dance during my senior year of High School (I'm on the left🧟).

 My first touchstones in game development were found in the vibrant Use Map Settings community for Starcraft: Brood War followed by the custom games community for Warcraft 3: The Frozen Throne (early 2000s).
 I have fond memories of contributing to Monster Ranchers, balancing Army vs Aliens/Bathroom(Germ) Wars and testing hero arenas.

-After participating in a heap of Game Jams, in 2020 I started a volunteer studio called Glazed Games which focused on building a collective portfolio project with an international team of 41 aspiring developers.
+After participating in a heap of Game Jams, in 2020 I started a volunteer studio called Glazed Games which focused on building a collective portfolio project with an international team of 41 developers.
 Shortly after this, I began supporting the Beyond Skyrim team with audio, and later accepted my first game audio contracts for Ceplion and Light Odyssey (Sound Design & Audio Engineering with FMOD).
-In 2023, after further finding my feet and developing my voice in game production, I co-founded and began directing a studio called Dream Matter Labs where I also contributed as Audio Engineer/Interactive Sound Designer for ONEiRA.
-Outside of game audio, I have worked with Sound Design on numerous trailers and am an avid field recordist.
-In 2025, I hosted my first CS audio library aimed at sharing the sounds of Fall and Autumn within a large field recording community.
+In 2023, after further finding my feet and developing my voice in audio and game production, I co-founded a studio called Dream Matter Labs which I also supported as Audio Engineer/Sound Designer for ONEiRA.

 Contact: John@ambientartstyles.com